Value proposition: Definition

 The phrase "value proposition" is credited to Michael Lanning and Edward Michaels, who first used the term in a 1988 staff paper for the consulting firm McKinsey and Co.
-In the paper, titled "A business is a value delivery system", the authors define value proposition as "a clear, simple statement of the benefits, both tangible and intangible, that the company will provide, along with the approximate price it will charge each customer segment for those benefits".
+In the paper, titled "A business is a value delivery system", the authors write: "A business unit promises customers some value, a combination of benefit and price.
+It thus offers a value proposition.".

 Labeaux defines a value proposition as a statement that clearly identifies what benefits a customer will receive by purchasing a particular product or service from a vendor.
 According to Hassan, however, there is no specific definition for value proposition.
 Practically, a value proposition can be thought of as a market positioning statement which summarizes why a consumer should buy a product or use a service, or the economic value that a company or product delivers to its market segment of customers.

 Value propositions form part of the overall business strategy of a company.
 Kaplan and Norton argue that "strategy is based on a differentiated customer value proposition."
 Capon and Hulbert link the success of firms in the marketplace to the value provided to customers.

 Tjan includes provision of necessities as a further type of value proposition as opposed to mere wants.
 Value propositions can also be categorised by product quality and price: